dddrrreee/cs140e-win19/labs/lab10-shell/README.md

-  4. We manually rewrite the `hello.bin` code to eliminate `reboot()` (which we have so far used as an `exit()`), `uart_init()` (which will have already occured), and change `start.s` to not setup a stack pointer internally, but instead just assume that it has one.
+  4. We manually rewrite the `hello.bin` code to eliminate `reboot()` (which we have so far used as an `exit()`), `uart_init()` (which will have already occured), and change `start.s` to not setup a stack pointer internally, but instead just assume that it already has one.

   5. inf-loop: you can actually solve this easily (see extension) even with non-preemptive threads.